 At the time and place so fixed, or at any time or place to which the hearing is adjourned, the board shall proceed with the hearing at which hearing any person interested, including all persons owning property in the Agency, or in the proposed improvement district, may appear and present any matters material to the questions set forth in the resolution.
-At the conclusion of the hearing the board shall by resolution determine whether it is necessary to form said improvement district, and, if so, the resolution shall also state the purpose for which the proposed improvement district is to be formed, the estimated expense of carrying out said purpose, that the exterior boundaries of the portion of the agency which will be benefited are set forth on a map on file with the secretary of the Agency, which map shall govern for all details as to the extent of the improvement district, and that said portion of the Agency set forth on said map shall thereupon constitute and be known as "Improvement District (A, B, C, or other letter designation) of the Bighorn-Desert View Water Agency," and the determinations made in said resolution shall be final and conclusive.
+At the conclusion of the hearing the board shall by resolution determine whether it is necessary to form said improvement district, and, if so, the resolution shall also state the purpose for which the proposed improvement district is to be formed, the estimated expense of carrying out said purpose, that the exterior boundaries of the portion of the agency which will be benefited are set forth on a map on file with the secretary of the Agency, which map shall govern for all details as to the extent of the improvement District (A, B, C, or other letter designation) of the Bighorn-Desert View Water Agency," and the determinations made in said resolution shall be final and conclusive.
 After the formation of such improvement district within the Bighorn-Desert View Water Agency pursuant to this section all taxes levied for the carrying out of said purpose shall be levied exclusively upon the taxable property in the improvement district.